global color picker

 If you hover the mouse over the “delete” button of one of the live sample entries, the selected region for that sample will be highlighted in the image preview.

-- When this checkbox is ticked, live sample locations are visually indicated on the image.
+- When this checkbox is ticked, live sample locations are visually indicated on the image and the vectorscope view of the scopes module.

-- When this checkbox is ticked, only the values of the selected area or point are taken into account by the main histogram at the top of the right hand panel.
+- When this checkbox is ticked, only the values of the selected area or point are taken into account by the regular and waveform views of the scopes module.
 This allows you to see what tonal values are present in the selected area.
-This option applies to both the regular and waveform histograms.
+When using a color picker in a processing module, this option restricts the scope to the picked area from the processing module instead of the global color picker.